Aset Irgaliyev: Early life and education

 Irgaliyev was born on 18 June 1986 in the city of Kostanay.
 He is married and has two children.

 In 2008 Irgaliyev graduated from KIMEP University with a bachelor's degree in Economics of Public Policy.
 In the same year, under the international exchange program, he graduated from the Jönköping International Business School in Sweden with a bachelor's degree in Science in International Economics.
-In 2009, he obtained a master's degree of Science in Economics from University of York in England.
-In 2010, Irgaliyev graduated from the University of Nottingham, UK, with a master's degree in Philosophy of Economics.
+In 2009, he obtained a master's degree of Science in Economics from the University of York in England.
+In 2010, Irgaliyev graduated from the University of Nottingham, with a master's degree in Philosophy of Economics.

 Aset was awarded the medal «Eren Enbegi Ushin».